rajatsaini0294/lambda-mobilenets/README.rst

 | A6 | C | C | C |   | C |   | L |   |   |   |    |    |  C |    | FC |    0.71    |    66.38   |
 +----+---+---+---+---+---+---+---+---+---+---+----+----+----+----+----+------------+------------+

+The above table shows significant gain in A5 configuration as compared to original configuration A1.

 Citations
 =========